ALMSIVI/novel-tools-py/docs/references.md

 - in_dir (Path): The working directory.
 - read_contents (bool): If set to True, will open the files to read the contents.
 - discard_chapters (bool): If set to True, will start from chapter 1 again when entering a new volume.
-- default_volume (str, optional, default=None): If the novel does not have volumes but all chapters are stored in a directory, then the variable would store the directory name.
+- default_volume (str, optional): If the novel does not have volumes but all chapters are stored in a directory, then the variable would store the directory name.
 - intro_filename (str, optional, default=_intro.txt): The filename of the book/volume introduction file(s).
 - encoding (str, optional, default=utf-8): Encoding of the chapter file(s).
 - merge_newlines (bool, optional, default=False): If set to True, will merge two newline characters into one.
 Sometimes newline characters carry meanings, and we do not want decorative newlines to mix with those meaningful ones.